gowtham4545/Notes/Docker/Readme.md

   + -t indicates tag
   + < loc > is the location of dockerfile

-+ to run the image
++ To run the image

     ```bash
     docker run -p <lport>:<cport> <tag>